AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Introduction

-Most GNN training methods are carried out in an end-to-end supervised manner in a single-view graph.
-As argued in some recent work (e.g., ~\cite{wang2020gcn, xie2020mgat, xu2019multi}), such training methods can only capture partial information from the complex input, hence may not generalize well on unseen nodes/graphs.
-As a result, several researchers propose new training algorithms that generate multiple views from the original input graph and build multi-view GNNs.
-The idea is that each view can capture different knowledge from one certain aspect, and then knowledge learned from different views is fused to enhance node/graph representation.
-Several such methods have been proposed recently, such as AM-GCN \cite{wang2020gcn} and MGAT \cite{xie2020mgat} which utilize multi-head attention modules to fuse feature and topology knowledge, MAGCN~\cite{cheng2020multi} which develops multi-view attribute graph convolution encoders, and MTNE~\cite{xu2019multi} in which knowledge is propagated via the so-called knowledge sharing embedding vectors.
+For obtaining informative channels, we are inspired by recent advances in multi-view GNNs, whose multiple graph views generated by graph augmentations can provide complementary information of a graph from different aspects.
+Most GNN models are trained in an end-to-end supervised manner to learn effective node/graph representations in a single-view graph.
+As argued in some recent works~\cite{wang2020gcn,xie2020mgat,xu2019multi}, such training methods can only capture partial information from the complex input, hence may not generalize well on unseen nodes/graphs.
+As a result, researchers propose new training algorithms that generate multiple views from the input graph and then build multi-view GNNs~\cite{wang2020gcn,cheng2020multi}.
+The idea is that each view captures knowledge from one certain aspect, and knowledge learned from different views is fused to enhance node/graph representation.
+Representative models include AM-GCN \cite{wang2020gcn} and MGAT \cite{xie2020mgat} which utilize multi-head attention modules to fuse feature and topology knowledge, and MAGCN~\cite{cheng2020multi} which develops multi-view attribute graph convolution encoders.

-In this paper, we introduce a novel GNN learning framework, called the \underline{A}daptive \underline{K}nowledge \underline{E}xchange method (AKE-GNN), which fuses diverse knowledge learned from multiple views generated by graph augmentations, by adaptively exchanging parameters among those views.
-AKE-GNN is a general learning framework and can incorporate existing single-view GNN models and achieve improved performance.
-AKE-GNN contains two phases: an individual learning phase and a knowledge exchange phase.
-In the individual learning phase, following previous work~\cite{zhu2020graph, velivckovic2018deep, sun2019infograph}, we construct multiple views by stochastic augmentation functions~\cite{zhu2020graph}.
-GNNs sharing the same backbone architecture are employed to learn those graph views independently.
-In the knowledge exchange phase, we design a channel-wise adaptive exchange method which repeatedly replaces redundant channels in one GNN with the informative channels from another GNN in a layer-wise manner.
-Furthermore, we extend to the case in which we exchange knowledge with multiple (more than two) views.